The delivery of focused, practical education is vital for Africa - IT-Online

 Furthermore, it has also been the dominant force in creating a new work ecosystem in which project management and power skills have become vital.

-This has compelled business and society to respond by adopting digital transformation and embracing a project-based approach to their deliverables.
+This has compelled businesses and society to respond by adopting digital transformation and embracing a project-based approach to their deliverables.

 At the forefront of those that must adapt are institutes of higher learning.
 With African universities facing challenges on the content and delivery of education in a digital world, transforming education will require partnerships with the likes of PMI, a global non-profit membership association, to help meet a future tide of demand for skills and leadership.